DeepWiSe888/Octopus/README.md

 # Reference Our Project
 Any use of the Software which results in an academic publication or other publication which includes a bibliography must include citations to the Octopus project.
 The project should be cited as follows:

+[1] Zhe Chen, Tianyue Zheng, and Jun Luo.
+2021.
+Octopus: A Practical and Versatile Wideband MIMO Sensing Platform.
+In Proc. of the 27th ACM MobiCom.
+1–14.

+And the bibtex is:

 ```
 @inproceedings{chen2021octopus,
   title={{Octopus: A Practical and Versatile Wideband MIMO Sensing Platform}},